Google antitrust case centers on consumer choice and how rivals get boxed out

 “There is a consensus that this is the most important monopolization claim since the case against Microsoft, which was filed in 1998,” Dinielli said.

-It’s relatively rare for DOJ to bring monopolization claims against major U.S. companies, compared to price-fixing charges or efforts to review mergers, Dinielli said.
+It’s relatively rare for the Justice Department to bring monopolization claims against major U.S. companies, compared to price-fixing charges or efforts to review mergers, Dinielli said.
 The case is also significant because it has the backing of eleven Republican state attorneys general, who have also been investigating Google’s power.

 The lawsuit urges the court to consider “structural relief,” which could potentially require Google to sell off a portion of its business or cease certain business practices that antitrust enforcers determine are problematic.
 That’s significant because previous efforts to fine tech companies for bad behavior have had little impact because they have such deep cash reserves.
 European regulators have fined Google more than $9 billion for violating anti-competition laws in recent years.